jewellsean/fast-spike-deconvolution/index.md

 Allen Institute for Brain Science
 ----

-We also note that, the recent paper {% cite deVries2018large %} decodes neural activity for different Allen Institute for Brain Science (AIBS) Brain Observatory experiments using Algorithm 2 of {% cite jewell2018fast %}; that is, the algorithm presented on this website.
+We also note that the recent paper {% cite deVries2018large %} decodes neural activity for different Allen Institute for Brain Science (AIBS) Brain Observatory experiments using Algorithm 2 of {% cite jewell2018fast %}; that is, the algorithm presented on this website.